 - Unexplained injuries or bruises, efforts to hide injuries;

-- Loss of interest in hobbies, activities, schoolwork, attending events;
+- Loss of interest in hobbies, activities, schoolwork, and attending events;

-- Increased feelings of self-pity, victimization, helplessness; sudden declines in self-confidence or self-esteem;
+- Increased feelings of self-pity, victimization, and helplessness; sudden declines in self-confidence or self-esteem;

 - Increased illness, headaches, faking illness;